-Along with serving as a School of Health Professions student ambassador, Izabel also serves as the recruitment chair for Sigma Eta Rho, note taker for the Disability Center, lab assistant at Boone Hospital Center, and is a member of the Caring for Columbia steering committee.
+Along with serving as a School of Health Professions student ambassador, Izabel also serves as the vice president of service for Sigma Eta Rho and works as a VALOR Medical Technologist at the Harry S. Truman VA Hospital on the Mizzou campus.

-I knew Mizzou was the right school when I found out they offered the clinical laboratory science program near home when most other schools did not.
+I chose Mizzou because they offered a clinical laboratory science program near home when most other schools did not.

 I chose my major because I have always been fascinated with diseases and wanted to get to the root of an individual’s illness.
 Working in a medical laboratory will give me the opportunity to do just that.